 Advanced Thin Wall Construction

 Thomson Nyliner's state-of-the-art injection-molding technology gives bearings the dimensional tolerance necessary for precise fits.
 Thin wall bearings promote efficient heat transfer, high speed, and cost savings.
 This thin wall construction is especially effective in preventing heat build-up which reduces the potential for bearing failure.
 It is important that heat easily transfers through the shaft axis and housing to decrease friction and wear on the bearing.

 Unique Compensation Gap

 All Thomson Nyliner standard bearings feature the unique compensation gap.
 With this built-in axial slot, the diameter of the bearing can adjust to variations in temperature and humidity.

 Thomson Engineering Polymers

-Our bearings are precision molded from Thomson Engineering Polymers, which are exclusive blends of bearing quality thermoplastics and unique additives.
-They are tough, resilient, water-resistant plastics with low coefficients of friction that require little or no lubrication.
-These plastics are virtually unaffected by alkalines and dilute acids, detergents, alcohol or organic solvents.
-They keep performing in hostile environments that can destroy ordinary plastics or corrode metal.
+Our exclusive blends of quality thermoplastics and unique additives are tough, resilient, water-resistant plastics.
+TEP materials boast low coefficients of friction and require little or no lubrication.
+Also, they are virtually unaffected by alkalines and dilute acids, detergents, alcohol or organic solvents.
+Bearings made of TEP outperform in hostile environments that destroys ordinary plastics or corrode metal.